tlogan/ERST/README.md

 ### TODO (Neural Implementation)
 ### TODO (Symbolic Implementation)
+- debug construction of unrollable and updating constraints with learned type values; see `test_max`
+- consider how the flow changes when return type is in relational constraint;
+    - consider when to freeze variable to get correct interpretation; see `test_app_less_equal_two_one`
 - debug `test_max` ; recursion depth exceeded
 - improve speed by interpreting variables and removing constraints in `combine` rules
 - uncomment generalization and extrusion in `combine_function`